Summary and Characteristics

 Japanese and the World

 The programs uses documents to conduct in-depth studies on Japanese politics, society, economics, geography and history.
 This course also provides preparation for the “Japanese and the World” topic in the Examination for Japanese University Admission for International Students (EJU).
-The Fourth Group classes are intended for those students who are enrolled in Level 4 or higher in the First Group: Japanese Language Class.Japanese & the World Ⅰ, Ⅱ(EJU Preparations)
+In principle, the Fourth Group classes are intended for those students who are enrolled in Level 4 or higher in the First Group: Japanese Language Class.Japanese & the World Ⅰ, Ⅱ(EJU Preparations)

 Fifth GroupCredits : 4 (each)